uptrace/uptrace/README.md

 Uptrace can process billions of spans and metrics on a single server and allows you to monitor your applications at 10x lower cost.

-Uptrace uses OpenTelelemetry framework to collect data and ClickHouse database to store it.
+Uptrace uses OpenTelemetry framework to collect data and ClickHouse database to store it.
 Uptrace also requires PostgreSQL database to store metadata such as metric names and alerts.

 **Features**: